 I had tried other forms of qigong in the past, and they did nothing to help me.
 I didn’t believe in qigong but I was desperate, and curious about how this woman had overcome all her health problems, so I decided to give it a try.
 After all, I didn’t have anything to lose and the practice was taught for free.

 At six o’clock the next morning I went to a local Falun Gong practice site with my 9-year-old daughter.
 We learned the exercises and borrowed the book “Zhuan Falun,” which describes the philosophy of the practice.

-I felt the book was very well-written, and so interesting—it answered so many of the questions I had: the root causes of illness, the connection between body and mind, and how to elevate the body physically by elevating your character.
-It clearly explained the science of qigong, and why it could have such a profound effect on the body.
-I was also drawn to the simple idea that practicing “truthfulness, compassion and tolerance” is the way for humans to return to their true selves, and original nature, which is the same as the nature of the universe.
+I found the book very interesting—it answered so many of the questions I had: the root causes of illness, the connection between body and mind, and how to elevate the body physically by elevating your character.

 As it turned out, my physical changes were just the start of my change in fortune.
-Now that I was healthy, I could join my husband in the U.S. and raise our daughter in a free country.
+Now that I was healthy, I could join my husband in the United States and raise our daughter in a free country.
 Seeing my dramatic change, my husband started practicing Falun Gong as well.